 - DFR—grade temporarily deferred.
 Deferred grades may be used for thesis courses, continuing seminar, sequential courses, and certain courses that require extensive independent work beyond the term.
 At the end of the continuing course sequence the deferred grade for all terms must be converted either to a specific letter grade (A–F), to an IN (Incomplete), or to an S or U. No credit is earned until the DFR grade is converted to a permanent grade.

 - I—Incomplete.
 An incomplete grade may be given only if, for reasons beyond the student’s control, required work has not been completed by the end of the term.
-An I must be removed by the end of the next term in which the student is registered (including summer), or within twelve months of the end of the term in which the I was received, whichever occurs sooner.
+An I must be removed by the end of one calendar year after the term in which the I was received.
 Note: Course instructors may require an earlier deadline.
 An I that is not removed by the deadline will remain on the student’s record as an I, with no credit earned (or may be replaced by a grade, at the instructor’s discretion, before the Graduate College deadline to change an I grade).
 A course in which an I was received and not removed by the deadline may be repeated for credit only once.